simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="42">**42 ALTAI-HIMALAYA**</a>

 this very important item: "The Emperor Baber near the beginning of his memoirs says: 'On the outskirts of Barakoh is a mosque called the Jawza Madjid.
 The real meaning of the word is House of Orion.
-Jawza is a name of Orion.' " With what ancient cult was the mosque pointed out by Baber identified?
+Jawza is a name of Orion.'"
+With what ancient cult was the mosque pointed out by Baber identified?
 It is now most likely effaced by the sands of the great desert.
 Thus we see how unceasingly does Orion attract the eye of men.
 Again are the astronomic bulletins telling of the inexplicable pink rays, which have suddenly flashed from this constellation.
 The constellation of Orion contains the signs of the "Three Magi."
 The significance of Orion, too, in ancient teaching was compared to the significance of Atlas, supporting the weight of the world.
 Verily, the Star of the East!

 Only in the East do you feel the vital sense of astrology and astro-chemistry in its scientific import.
 The observatories in Jaipur and in Delhi overwhelm one with their fantastic conviction.